bethschoenberg/https-github.com-nvaccess/SwitchingFromJawsToNVDA.md

 ## Note On The Insert Key.

-As  you may be aware, both JAWS and NVDA can use the insert key for it's modifier key.
+As  you may be aware, both JAWS and NVDA can use the insert key for its modifier key.
 Both screen readers treat it slightly differently, which could lead to some confusion if you are used to one or the other.

-With JAWS loaded, the insert key is solely for it's use.
+With JAWS loaded, the insert key is solely for its use.
 This means that, in order to use the original function assigned to it (such as switching between insert and overwrite modes in a text editor or word processor), you first have to activate JAWS's pass key through command.

 NVDA on the other hand allows you to carry out the insert key's original function by pressing it twice quickly.
 Keep this in mind the next time you're editing text while using NVDA and find yourself erasing what you've already written by typing over it.

 ## Alternatives to eSpeak

 eSpeak NG is the speech synthesizer that is included with NVDA.
-Like NVDA itself, it is also free and open source, which is one of the reasons for it's inclusion.
+Like NVDA itself, it is also free and open source, which is one of the reasons for its inclusion.
 Another being the shear amount of languages it can speak.

 However, you may find that, for whatever reason, it is not for you.
 If this is the case you will be glad to know that there are alternatives, which will be discussed in the following sections.